romarcha/bayesian-networks/README.md

 - [x] Implement function for parents and children leaf.
 - [x] Implement function for detecting cycles.
 - [x] Implement function that finds topological order.
-- [ ] Check for cycles in the graphs when adding edges (only if acyclic).
+- [x] Check for cycles in the graphs when adding edges (only if acyclic).
 - [ ] Check if edge exists before adding a new edge.
+- [ ] Create graph from csv adjacency matrix
 - [ ] Check when you add a node that there is not existent node with the same name.
 - [ ] Implement functions for reachable nodes and d-separation.
 - [ ] Add parameters to edges.